Sceptre/sceptre/docs/_source/docs/stack_group_config.rst

 stacks will be added to their inherited StackGroup dependencies, so be careful how you structure dependencies.

-**Important**: You might have already considered this might cause a circular dependency for those dependency stacks, the ones that output the template bucket name, role arn, or topic arns.
+**Important**: You might have already considered that this might cause a circular dependency for those dependency stacks, the ones that output the template bucket name, role arn, or topic arns.
 In order to break the circular dependency, you can set ``is_project_dependency: True`` on those dependency stacks.
 As described in the documentation for :ref:`is_project_dependency <project_dependency_config>`,